 Remember that 80s interior design is incomplete without an enormous decorative mirror.
 Why?
 Because mirrors reflect positive energy and are responsible for the spaciousness of your comfy bedroom.
 Also, if you think about how you must choose one for those vintage vibes, don’t think, read.
 Pick a rectangular, oval, or square mirror with a golden boundary.
 Now, emphasize the golden accent because it is the only thing that is pivotal.

-Putting the mirror in the right place is the next step once you've selected the right mirror.
+Putting the mirror in the right place is the next step once you’ve selected the right mirror.
 Either, you can use it as a dressing table, paired with a vintage chair, or you can hang it on your most prominent wall for a vintage feel in your room.
 The idea to place the mirror on your above-made shaped corner is also not bad.
 It all depends on your taste and creativity for your 80s bedroom decor.

-Step 3: Marble Furniture and Upholsteries are A Big YES!
+3. Marble Furniture and Upholsteries Are a Big Yes!

 Crepes, Spiders, and Palms not only fill your space with lots of perfect reflection of natural light but also with positive energy.
 Pick your favourite interior plant, especially the one which extends its branches long, and then use them as decorating agents near your balcony or windows.
 On a special note, make sure, your room has sufficient sunlight penetration for the step.
 The 80s interior design includes all those long greeny leafy structures that are by the way oxygen promoters too.
 We have a dark bedroom that has fewer lights, so skip this step if yours is like ours.
 I love crepes so much that I have extended my balcony crepes to my bedroom via the outside windows.
 You can do this too, but you have the nearest distance to your balcony.
 If none of these things turns out to be effective for you, I have one more option for you.
 No, not artificial crepes; they look filthy!
 The crepe will still grow under LED spotlights but at a slower pace and for more help you can find some of the nicest and easy growing indoor plants listed in this read.
-The fact that I can offer so many tips might prove to be a blessing for you!
+The fact that I can offer so many tips related to this topic might prove to be a blessing for you 😉.

-Graphics are something that you can't miss in the pop culture era.
-Imagine you create doodles or your favourite artist's graphical picture or even your new NFT (which is not profitable anymore I guess)!
+Graphics are something that you can’t miss in the pop culture era.
+Imagine you create doodles or your favourite artist’s graphical picture or even your new NFT (which is not profitable anymore I guess)!
 Everything comes with a refurbishing technique and so does the 80s interior design.
 You can use your last bought NFT, put it in a digital frame and satisfy yourself with the million-dollar art you bought.